Cannabis Oil South Africa

 Cannabis Product Types

 Cannabis products are available in a wide variety of forms.
 Finding what’s ideal for you can often be a challenge and may even involve a level of trial and error.
-A reliable place to start is the reason you’re considering supplementing with cannabis oil.
-As an example, cancer Multiple Sclerosis and Fibromyalgia sufferers are likely to consider much higher concentrations than someone that’s thinking of using it as a treatment for insomnia.

-Cannabis Oil Tincture
+Cannabis Oil (THC Oil) Tincture

-Take oils and tinctures sublingually and do not swallow immediately.
 It is best to place the drops under the tongue and leave it there for as long as you can.
 With that said, you can most certainly add the tincture to almost any drink you enjoy during the day.
 However, it is advisable to avoid adding it to hot drinks, as these may destroy some of the beneficial nutrients.

-Cannabis Oil Capsules
+Cannabis Oil (THC Oil) Capsules

 Take one capsule or more as recommended by your healthcare professional, with water or your favourite drink.